IvoSt98/anime-one-piece-quiz/README.md

 4. Button Play Now:

-+ Positioned strategically at the conclusion of the instructional segment, a prominent "PLAY NOW" button awaits user interaction.
++ Positioned strategically after the instructional segment, a prominent "PLAY NOW" button awaits user interaction.
 + Functionality: Clicking this button seamlessly transitions users to the quiz section.
 Simultaneously, it conceals the instruction portion to streamline the interface and focus user attention on the interactive quiz content.

  ![Instructions](readme-screenshots/features/instructions.png)